-VizyPay was founded with small business owners in mind and we take great pride in offering programs that truly help small businesses across the country.
+Founded with small business owners in mind, VizyPay takes great pride in offering programs that are beneficial to small businesses across the United States.
 Our talented sales partners help connect our unique programs with businesses in their area.
-Although we are confident in our processing programs, competitive pay plans, and unbeatable support, we understand that starting a commission-only sales role can be intimidating.
-To help you out, we interviewed a handful of our top agents to get some feedback on how they got started in the industry, what makes them so successful, and why they chose VizyPay.
-Whether you are considering this position, are an existing sales partner with us, or are a merchant of ours, we hope this helps give you some insight into the sales role and the messages we give our employees.
-We are truly here to help small businesses and our sales partners succeed.
+While we’re confident in our processing programs, competitive pay plans, and unbeatable support, we know starting a commission-only sales role can be intimidating.
+We interviewed a handful of our top agents to get some feedback on how they got started in the industry, what makes them so successful, and why they chose VizyPay, in order to provide more insight into roles within the industry.

-Follow along to this multi-part series where we interview the best of the best to give you some insight into how to succeed as a sales partner with VizyPay!
+Follow our multi-part series where we interview the best of the best to give you some insight into how to succeed as a sales partner with VizyPay!
 Each person we interviewed tells a completely different story about how they first discovered this industry and how they found success.
+In part one, we talked with Michele Germain to learn about her background and industry experience.
 Next in our series is a sales partner who prefers to remain anonymous.
 His initials are JG, and he got his start in California.
-Read his story:

-Q: How did you get started in the industry?
+Q: How did you get started in the sales industry?